Jack Sparrow: Characterization

 The character is portrayed as having created, or at least contributed to, his own reputation.
 When Gibbs tells Will that Sparrow escaped from a desert island by strapping two sea turtles together, Sparrow embellishes the story by claiming the rope was made of hair from his own back, while in reality, Sparrow escaped the island by bartering with rum traders.
 The video game Pirates of the Caribbean: The Legend of Jack Sparrow bases itself on these tall tales, including the sacking of Nassau port without firing a shot.
 Depp has likened pirates to rock stars in that their fame preceded them.
-Sparrow insists on being addressed as "Captain" and often gives the farewell, "This is the day you will always remember as the day that you almost caught Captain Jack Sparrow!" which proclamation is sometimes humorously cut short.
+Sparrow insists on being addressed as "Captain" and often gives the farewell, "This is the day you will always remember as the day that you almost caught Captain Jack Sparrow!" which is sometimes humorously cut short.
 When Norrington accuses him of being the worst pirate he has ever heard of, Sparrow replies, "But you have heard of me."
 In a deleted scene from The Curse of the Black Pearl Sparrow ponders being "the immortal Captain Jack Sparrow", and during At World's End he again is interested in immortality, although his father, Captain Teague, warns it can be a terrible curse.
 Sparrow ponders being "Captain Jack Sparrow, the last pirate," as the East India Trading Company purges piracy.
 The topic of immortality is brought up again during On Stranger Tides, when Jack says "But better to not know which moment may be your last, every morsel of your entire being alive to the infinite mystery of it all".

 Despite his many heroics, Sparrow is a pirate and a morally ambiguous character.
 When agreeing to trade 100 souls, including Will, to Davy Jones in exchange for his freedom, Jones asks Sparrow whether he can "condemn an innocent man—a friend—to a lifetime of servitude in your name while you roam free?"
 After a hesitation Sparrow merrily replies, "Yep!
 I'm good with it!"
 He carelessly runs up debts with Anamaria, Davy Jones, and the other pirate lords.
 Sao Feng, pirate lord of Singapore, is particularly hateful towards him.
 In a cowardly moment, Sparrow abandons his crew during the Kraken's attack, but underlying loyalty and morality compel him to return and save them.
 Sparrow claims to be a man of his word, and expresses surprise that people doubt his truthfulness.
 There is no murder on his criminal record.
 He is shown to genuinely care about his allies and even people he doesn't know.
 He genuinely cared for Angelica, and even admits to her at the end of the film that he does love her, and even saves Phillip Swift, a missionary trapped on Blackbeard's ship whom he had never met before.